bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

     ```console
     hg import path_to_file.diff --no-commit
     ```
+    It is important to remember the flag `--no-commit`.
+This is to ensure we are able to remove the patch in the next step of the tutorial.

 Test the imported Solution/code provided in the `.diff` file.
+This is useful to compare the behaviour of the solution against our implementation.

 ## Import your implementation back: